 Cutler hails from a strange, faraway land known as “New York.”
 His family ties to Nashville led him to embrace the city, and its sports teams.
 Now, he gets to follow all of them full-time, as he is a student at Vanderbilt University, pursuing a degree in Communication Studies.
-In 2016, he spent the summer writing for NHL.com and working in the league headquarters.
-In the past, Cutler has covered the entire NHL and global hockey for TodaysSlapshot.com and IceNationUK.com.
-He also covers the Vanderbilt Commodores for the Vanderbilt Hustler, and acts as sports director for VandyRadio.
+In 2016, he spent the summer writing for NHL.com and working in the league headquarters, and in 2017 he interned for the Vegas Golden Knights' communications and content department.
+He also covers the Vanderbilt Commodores as sports editor the Vanderbilt Hustler, and acts as sports director for VandyRadio.
 He’s interviewed some big names in the hockey world, including Nicklas Lidstrom, Martin St. Louis, Bobby Clarke, Darren McCarty and Doug Maclean.
-Before he joined Penalty Box Radio, he covered the Predators on Predlines.com and managed FangFaction.com.
+In the past, he covered the Predators on Predlines.com and the whole NHL for TodaysSlapshot.com.

 Tony was born and raised in Dallas, TX and despite being surrounded by the bright lights of football stadiums, it was at an early age when he caught a Penguins game on ESPN and immediately became hooked on the great game of hockey.
 It was just a few years later when the Minnesota North Stars brought the game of hockey into the North Texas region.
 After following the Stars for many years, Tony started StarsInsider.com and became the “go-to place” for breaking Stars news delivered in a “no-holds barred” fashion.
 Honesty and accuracy were the platform for StarsInsider.com.
 Quickly, the site garnered a following from the most passionate hockey fans and accessibility to some of the biggest names in hockey presented itself.
 GMs, players, executives, and several trips to the NHL Draft allowed the opportunity for Stars fans to feel like they were in the middle of the action.
 In 2016, Tony and his family moved to the Nashville area where he has embraced Smashville where he looks to contribute to the passionate fan base by providing the same insightful opinions and news from the Predators.
 In addition, Tony has worked closely with USA Hockey and the NWHL.
 Tony is married to a retired professional golfer with two boys.